 - System for high performance liquid chromatography determination of amino acids after in vivo brain micro dialysis

 - Isometric force measurements in resistant blood vessels (Mulvany’s myography)

 - Inverted fluorescent microscope

-The Institute of Biophysics and Biomedical Engineering maintains scientific contacts with the British Royal Society, German Research Foundation (DFG), Max Planck Institute, German Cancer Research Center in Heidelberg and Helmholtz Association of Research Centres, Swedish Royal Academy, French National Center for Scientific Research (CNRS), INSERM – France, Spanish National Research Council (CSIC), as well as various academic institutes and universities in Australia, Austria, Belgium, Denmark, Egypt, Finland, Germany, Hungary, India, Italy, Latvia, Lithuania, Poland, Romania, Russia, Slovakia, Spain, Switzerland, Turkey, United Kingdom, etc.
+The Institute of Biophysics and Biomedical Engineering maintains scientific contacts with the British Royal Society, the German Research Foundation (DFG), the Max Planck Institute, the German Cancer Research Center in Heidelberg and the Helmholtz Association of Research Centres, the Swedish Royal Academy, the French National Center for Scientific Research (CNRS), INSERM – France, the Spanish National Research Council (CSIC) as well as various academic institutes and universities in Australia, Austria, Belgium, Denmark, Egypt, Finland, Germany, Hungary, India, Italy, Latvia, Lithuania, Poland, Romania, Russia, Slovakia, Spain, Switzerland, Turkey, the United Kingdom, etc.